hotchk155/hotchk155.github.io/switcher/rbuild.md

 <img src="img/R020.JPG"><br>

 Connect the board to the contact strip of the relay board

+**Note** If you intend to <a href="rmanual.html#isolate">isolate</a> the Relay-Switcher power supply from the relay driver power supply you should completely remove the GND pin of the relay board before soldering.
 <img src="img/R021.JPG"><br>

 Solder the Relay Switcher board to the relay board